The 2025 Guide to Solar Home Batteries

 Efficient heat-pump hot water unit

 There are many other ways to optimise your use of solar.
 A good example is running electric hot water systems directly from a solar PV system during the day rather than using off-peak power (explained in more detail below).
-Also, replacing an old, inefficient gas or electric hot water with an efficient heat-pump hot water system can save a lot of energy and significantly reduce costs.
-Creating a more efficient home may mean you can achieve more savings by using a standard grid-connect solar system rather than installing a more expensive battery system on an inefficient home - Refer to the next section.
+Also, replacing an old, inefficient gas or electric hot water system with an efficient heat-pump hot water system can save a lot of energy and significantly reduce costs.
+Creating a more efficient home may mean you can achieve more savings by using a standard grid-connect solar system rather than installing a more expensive battery system on an inefficient home.
+Refer to the next section.

 It is often worthwhile investing in new, more efficient appliances like fridges, freezers, heat pumps and solar hot water systems to reduce your total energy use and, in turn, reduce the size and cost of a solar / battery system to power your home.